Miki-Riako/UCB-CS61A-Fall23-Project/README.md

-# UBC CS61A Fall23 Project
+# UCB CS61A Fall23 Project

 I've been struggling with CS61A projects long before I could use git.